xzhang8102/csapp/labs/lab02/solution.md

 ## Phase 4
 Follow the logic flow and find out the way out from the `func4` recursive call.
 (I am wondering if modifying values directly in registers and memory is cheating.)

+## Phase 5
+Decode the output string "flyers" with character mapping located at `0x4024b0`.